ImOyZo/ANN-GLCM/README.md

 # ANN-GLCM
-Source code for Introduction to Digital Data Processing.
+Code for Introduction to Digital Data Processing.